arpit-mhnty/vande-kisan/README.md

 all thing work as demand and supply model
 <br>
-desing is on progress you will find app ready betweek june-aug(2024)
+desing is on progress you will find app ready betweek june-aug(2024) as API bulding and UI Building going to start on 31 april